-Pot pie is a great home style comfort food that can easily be brought to the campsite.
+Pot pie is a great home-style comfort food that can easily be brought to the campsite.
 After a long day of hiking, swimming or geocaching a good warm meal is what you need.
 But no one wants to spend his or her quality outdoor time making a meal.
 This great pie iron chicken pot pie recipe is so simple yet delicious.

 My next step was to think about preparation.
 When I go camping I try to have as many meals or parts of meals prepared so at the campsite I can keep my cooking work to a minimum.
 More time to play!
 This camping chicken pot pie recipe was super easy to make ahead of time and required minimal work at the campsite.
 I prepared the inner portion of the meal before I went camping, put it in a container over ice and pulled it out when ready to use.
 This pie iron chicken pot pie will be a hit at your campsite and is a perfect meal for sitting around the fire.

-6 oz Oscar Mayer Grilled Chicken Breast Strips
+- 6 oz Oscar Mayer Grilled Chicken Breast Strips

-1 can mixed vegetables, drained
+- 1 can mixed vegetables, drained

-1 teaspoon chicken bullion granules
+- 1 teaspoon chicken bouillon granules

-1 can cream of chicken
+- 1 can cream of chicken

-2 tubes of Pillsbury big crecent rolls
+- 2 tubes of Pillsbury big crescent rolls

-salt and pepper to taste
+- salt and pepper to taste

-In a seal able container mix the grilled chicken breast strips, cream of chicken, vegetables and chicken bullion.
+- In a sealable container mix the grilled chicken breast strips, cream of chicken, vegetables and chicken bullion.
 Add salt and pepper to taste.
 Keep refrigerated or in a cooler until needed.

-To cook, shut the pie iron and place it near the coals of your campfire.
+- To cook, shut the pie iron and place it near the coals of your campfire.
 Let it cook on each side about 2 minutes.
 It is usually good to check it before you flip to get an idea of how it is cooking.
 Once cooked, open the pie iron and slide out on to a plate.
 This is such an easy way to have a wholesome meal at your campsite!